Reserve the Pavilion

 This class is intended for members of the MIT Community who have no prior sailing experience and want to become active sailors at MIT.

-Those with prior experience (including any prior graduates of the Learn-to-sail classes) who wish to have a "refresher" are encouraged to attend the Wednesday #2 lessons.
+Those with prior experience (including any prior graduates of the Learn-to-sail classes) who wish to have a "refresher" are encouraged to attend the Mid-Week Class 1 and/or 3 lessons.

 - Valid MIT ID or proof of MIT Community status.